 Suet recipes do not need to be complicated in order to attract a range of hungry birds.
 Before offering the suet to the birds, however, it should be rendered to help it maintain its shape more easily.
-This step should already be complete if you purchase the suet from a bird supply store.
+This step should already be complete if you purchase the suet in cakes from a bird supply store.

 To render suet:

 - Chop the fat into small pieces or run it through a meat grinder.
 If you are getting the fat from a butcher, they may be willing to do this for you.
 Be sure all traces of meat, bone or other tissues are removed.